e11i0t4lders0n/e11i0t4lders0n/README.md

 -Speaker at Owasp Gurugram(Bypassing Two-Factor Authenication for fun & profit)<br/>
 -Speaker at Owasp Erode(Methodologies and Approach to start Bug Bounty Hunting)<br/>
 -Speaker at HackersForYou(Bypassing 2FA)</br>
+-Speaker at GirlScript Kurukshetra(Beginners Guide to get started in Bug bounty)<br/>
 -Speaker at Girlscript Jalandhar(Getting started in Bug Bounty)<br/>
 -Guest Speaker: Take Care of Yourself & Take Care of your Money at Lovely Professional University<br/>

+### Awards and Recognition
+-Appreciation by Google For Finding Sensitive Information Sensitive Data Exposure</br>
 -Appreciation by Netflix For Finding Business Logic Vulnerability<br/>
 -Appreciation by Unilever Vulnerability Disclosure Program For Finding Authentication Bypass<br/>
 -Appreciation by Dell, UnderArmour, Convertkit, Cloudways, Mastercard for Finding Vulnerability<br/>